Capital Projects > Timeline > Cross Country Ski Center

 Q. When will it be completed?

 “We looked at both options – either choosing a site adjacent to the existing facility, and then tearing down the old lodge when the project is complete, or building on the existing footprint,” Huisman explained.
-“We chose the most efficient and cost-effective approach, but it does put us in the position to be semi-open in fall of 2014, with full completion in early 2015.”
+“We chose the most efficient and cost-effective approach, but it does put us in the position to be semi-open in late 2014, with full completion in early 2015.”

 Despite the partial opening, management and staff plan to minimize potential inconveniences by providing temporary infrastructure to maintain service levels throughout this transition.